The Best College in Every State (2026)

 Location: Point Lookout, MO

 The College of the Ozarks is a private Christian college that refers to itself as “Hard Work U”.
 The college charges no tuition for full-time students due to its student work program and donations.
-The program requires students to work 15 hours a week at an on-campus work station and two 40-hour work weeks during breaks.
+The program requires students to work 15 hours per week at an on-campus job site, along with two 40-hour workweeks during academic breaks.

 Learn more about the College of the Ozarks and what it takes to get accepted.